JustinGOSSES/ParallelSets_GameOfThrones/ParaSet_Oct2/README.md

-# d3.parsets_PlusUI
+# d3.parsets.userFilt

-An interactive parallel sets visualisation for D3.js.
+An interactive parallel sets visualisation using D3.js.

 ####Parallel Set Visualizations are a great way to show relationships and distribution in a dataset with many shared categorical data dimensions, but they can quickly become a visual mess if they have too many dimensions or too many unique categories for each dimension.